whoisorioki/dashboard/md/report.md

   - All hooks expose `error` which is used to show error banners or fallback UI.
   - Errors from the backend (e.g., Druid unavailable) are surfaced to the user.
 - **Mock Data Banner:**
-  - If `using_mock_data` is true, a banner is shown to indicate the data is not live.
+  - If `usingMockData` is true, a banner is shown to indicate the data is not live.

 ### 4a.5 Optimizations and Best Practices
 - **Centralized API logic and consistent query keys prevent duplicate requests and stale data.**